Vipassana Meditation Retreat

 This routine may take some getting used to.
 Usually, you wake up around 3:30 a.m. and quickly take a bath and get ready by 4 a.m.
 At this time, all the participants sit in the meditation hall and begin to meditate until breakfast.
 Breakfast consists of a silent, vegetarian meal.

 After breakfast, it’s back to meditating, but this time the meditation is by yourself, in a tiny room.
 This takes place until lunchtime.
-After lunch, the meditation continues until the next break around 5 p.m. then continue to learn different theories and meditate until bedtime at 9 p.m.
+After lunch, the meditation continues until the next break around 5 p.m. then continues to learn different theories and meditate until bedtime at 9 p.m.

 Vipassana Meditation retreats are segregated by gender.
 Some returning visitors may get their own room but first-timers have to share a room.
 The different kinds of people on these vipassana meditation retreats are very interesting.